 You should always try to obtain urgently needed services from network providers.
 The plan's Provider Directory will tell you which facilities in your area are in-network.
-However, if providers are temporarily unavailable or inaccessible and it is not reasonable to wait to obtain care from your network provider when the network becomes available, we will cover urgently needed services that you get from an out-of-network provider.
+However, if providers are temporarily unavailable or inaccessible and it is not reasonable to wait to obtain needed services that you get from an out-of-network provider.